Bound for Glory (2014)

-The 2014 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), in collaboration with Japanese promotion Wrestle-1 (W-1).
+The 2014 Bound for Glory (バウンド・フォー・グローリー 2014 (Baundo fō gurōrī 2014)) was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), in collaboration with Japanese promotion Wrestle-1 (W-1).
 It took place on October 12, 2014 at the Korakuen Hall in Tokyo, Japan.
 It was the tenth pay-per-view under the Bound for Glory chronology, the second TNA/W-1 joint event held in Japan in 2014 (following Kaisen: Outbreak), and the fourth and last event in the 2014 TNA PPV schedule.

 It was the first Bound for Glory to not feature either the NWA World Heavyweight Championship or the TNA World Heavyweight Championship in the main event.
 Due to the time difference between the United States and Japan, the PPV aired on tape delay.
 Also Taz and Mike Tenay were not there live, and instead did commentary from TNA headquarters in Nashville, Tennessee.
 A traditional four-sided ring was used for the event, as opposed to the six-sided ring TNA predominantly uses.
+This was the first Bound for Glory event at which no championships changed hands - both titles that were defended at the event were retained.

 Eight matches took place at the event.
 The main event featured The Great Muta and Tajiri defeating James Storm and The Great Sanada.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.